 The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.
-These requirements are:

-- (a) Information systems: At least 30 semester credit hours (or equivalent) that include coverage of fundamentals and applied practice in application development; data and information management; information technology infrastructure; systems analysis, design and acquisition; project management; and the role of information systems in organizations. - (b) Information systems environment: At least 15 additional semester credit hours (or equivalent) of a cohesive set of topics that provide an understanding of an information systems environment. - (c) Quantitative analysis or methods that must include statistics.
+- a.
+Information systems: At least 30 semester credit hours (or equivalent) that include coverage of fundamentals and applied practice in application development; data and information management; information technology infrastructure; systems analysis, design and acquisition; project management; and the role of information systems in organizations. - b.
+Information systems environment: At least 15 additional semester credit hours (or equivalent) of a cohesive set of topics that provide an understanding of an information systems environment. - c.
+Quantitative analysis or methods that must include statistics.